 Many women resort to ‘diet’ version of their favourite soda since it replaces sugar with little or zero calorie artificial sweetener.
 Artificial sweeteners bind with the taste receptors for sweetness on the tongue thus giving the sweet taste but without the calorific value of real sugar.
 But not all artificial sweeteners are safe, and their effects on pregnant women are debatable.
-A lone study found that women who consumed artificially sweetened drinks on a daily basis are more likely to give birth to overweight babies (7).
-However, the effects are inconclusive, and for this reason, the US Food and Drug Administration considers most artificial sweeteners safe for pregnant women (8).
+The US Food and Drug Administration considers most artificial sweeteners safe for pregnant women (7).
 Following is a list of safe and unsafe artificial sweeteners during pregnancy:

 - Aspartame, although safe, should not be used by pregnant women suffering from the condition called phenylketonuria, a rare liver disorder, where the organ is unable to process the compounds present in this sweetener.

-- Cyclamate is banned in countries like the US so it must be avoided anyway.
+- Cyclamate is banned in countries like the US.

 Some soda products may not contain caffeine, but they will certainly have flavoring, which gives the beverage its taste and color.
 The exact nature of the substance is usually a fiercely guarded trade secret.
-However, phosphoric acid is an openly acknowledged flavoring additive in soda drinks (9).
-It puts the tartness in a soda beverage but on the flipside can leach out calcium from the bones due to the phosphorus’s ability to bind with calcium, which is present in abundance in bones (10).
-It makes bones brittle, which is not a good circumstance for a woman bearing a baby.
+However, phosphoric acid is an openly acknowledged flavoring additive in soda drinks (8).
+It puts the tartness in a soda beverage but on the flipside can leach out calcium from the bones due to the phosphorus’s ability to bind with calcium, which is present in abundance in bones (9).
+They can make bones brittle, which is not a good circumstance for a woman bearing a baby.

-Let’s sum up the adverse effects of soda and diet soda during pregnancy:
+Let’s sum up the possible adverse effects of soda and diet soda during pregnancy:

 - Increase in blood pressure due to the presence of sodium in the carbonated water.